hyperledger/besu/CLI-STYLE-GUIDE.md

-# Pantheon Command Line Interface (CLI) Style Guide
+# Besu Command Line Interface (CLI) Style Guide

 ## Purpose of this Document

-This document contains guidelines to help the Pantheon command line interface (CLI) remain usable, modular, and extensible as it grows over time.
-This is a living document and should evolve to better suit end users and those who contribute to Pantheon.
+This document contains guidelines to help the Besu command line interface (CLI) remain usable, modular, and extensible as it grows over time.
+This is a living document and should evolve to better suit end users and those who contribute to Besu.

-> **Note:** Although not every pattern shown in this style guide is currently followed in Pantheon, it is our intention to revise and build new functionality with these guidelines in mind.
+> **Note:** Although not every pattern shown in this style guide is currently followed in Besu, it is our intention to revise and build new functionality with these guidelines in mind.

 **The primary audience for this document is:**

-*   Members of the Pantheon team
+*   Members of the Besu team
 *   Developers contributing pull requests

 ## Mission Statement

-The Pantheon CLI should create a consistent and easy to understand experience for end users.
+The Besu CLI should create a consistent and easy to understand experience for end users.
 We're focused on creating a great developer experience for both new and expert users of Ethereum clients.

 ## General Guidelines

-There are four guiding principles for the Pantheon CLI to help us create a good developer experience for both new and expert users: **_(1) be consistent, (2) keep it simple, (3) be proactive, and (4) be informative (to people and machines)._**
+There are four guiding principles for the Besu CLI to help us create a good developer experience for both new and expert users: **_(1) be consistent, (2) keep it simple, (3) be proactive, and (4) be informative (to people and machines)._**

 This section outlines what each of these principles mean and the following sections explain how these principles should be applied in specific scenarios.

 ### 1. Be Consistent
-Consistency is important to help our end users build a mental model of how Pantheon works.
-By being consistent with our word choices, visual formatting, and style of communication it helps users know what to expect as they interact with Pantheon.
+Consistency is important to help our end users build a mental model of how Besu works.
+By being consistent with our word choices, visual formatting, and style of communication it helps users know what to expect as they interact with Besu.

 ### 2. Keep it Simple
 Avoid technical jargon and always assume our end users may have questions.
 This doesn't mean answering all of those questions in the CLI, but it does mean explaining things in a simple way and when complexity inevitably rises, directing our users to documentation that will help them.